Beachcombing on a Sunday Morning in Japan, November, 2012

 The air of nonchalant bewilderment

-Not quite concealed, trying to
+Not quite concealed, trying to take it in,

 To accept, to understand why